joshua-mae/HoleHelper/README.md

 ## **CLI Version**
 This version is the bare bones version that still only does one hole at a time but should be able to be put in a TCL script several times to calculate multiples holes at the same time.
 The CLI version can run multiple HOLE programs at the same time with knowledge of recent tests; the python version had issues with this so I was unsure.

+_**This CLI version only works with files in the $HOME directory because this part uses a linux command to find the output directory and searching every directory would take too long (from what I have tested)**_

 **Sections:** \
-This version has the same layout as the GUI version except everything happens behind the hood but it essentially loads the molecule and does the operation on that given molecule
+This version has the same layout as the GUI version except everything happens behind the hood but it essentially loads the molecule and does the operation on that given molecule.

 Here would be for a newly loaded molecule (File names must be unique or else the program will not work):
 ```